CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/pdc-settings/resource-view.md

 ## Requirements

 The option requires the use of AppEngine's MO360 plugin.
-Click here<!-- TODO: Link --> for more information about AppEngine and AppEngine plugin installation.
+Click [here](/docs/appengine/plugins-user-guide/manufacturing-order-360/plugin-installation-and-configuration) for more information about AppEngine and AppEngine plugin installation.

 Minimal related versions: